Pushpanjali Sharma & Gautam Nima

 Time: 09:30 – 12:30

 Age Group: Open to All

-All participants must attend all the three days of the workshop.
+All participants can attend all the three days of the workshop, or just one or two days.
 Participants should wear comfortable clothing to facilitate free form movements.

 Pushpanjali Sharma and Gautam Nima